 Treating children with kidney cancer requires a team approach to provide comprehensive care.
 At Duke Children's, our pediatric oncologists work with pediatric urologists, surgeons, nephrologists, and radiation oncologists to customize treatment for children with Wilms tumor and other kidney cancers.
 We offer support and assistance to help you and your family manage the practical and emotional aspects of your child's condition.

 Duke Health offers locations throughout the Triangle.
 Find one near you.

 Family and Support Services

 You want your child to be as comfortable as possible during treatment.
-Our team focuses on managing your child’s symptoms and other aspects of treatment that affect your child’s quality of life.
-We help with pain management, supportive nutrition, relaxation techniques, and more to help your child get through treatment.
+Our team focuses on managing your child’s symptoms and other aspects of treatment that affect their quality of life.
+We help with pain management, supportive nutrition, relaxation techniques, and more to get your child through treatment.
 We’re here to improve your child’s and your family’s well-being during treatment and hospitalization.

 When your child is fighting cancer, it’s difficult for the entire family, so we try to make it a little easier on you.
 Whether it's explaining a procedure, offering encouragement, or arranging fun activities during therapy or during a hospital stay, your child gets care in a welcoming, kid-friendly environment.
-And, you and your family can get emotional support and education to help you cope as your child goes through treatment and recovery.
+And you and your family can get emotional support and education to help you cope as your child goes through treatment and recovery.

 It’s helpful to have a team on your side to help you manage your child’s care.
-Our social workers help you navigate the medical system and coordinate the variety of health services your child needs.
+Our social workers can help you navigate the medical system and coordinate the variety of health services your child needs.
 They can help you work with insurance providers, connect you with resources, and help you manage the details related to your child’s care.
 Our nurse coordinators can help you schedule appointments for tests, treatments, and other medical visits.